stephdl/dev/README.md

 # Dev
-A dev repository to organise my development Life, please fill the issue you need.
+A repository to organise my development Life, please fill the issue you need.